-- In a large hot skillet over medium heat add the coconut oil and cardamon, cook for 1 minute and add the carrots and cook for 10 minutes, stiring from time to time.
+- In a large hot skillet over medium heat add the coconut oil and cardamom, cook for 1 minute and add the carrots and cook for 10 minutes, stirring from time to time.

 - Add the sugar to the skillet, stir and cook until the carrots are starting to turn brownish and all the liquid is almost absorbed, about 10-15 minutes.

 - When the mixture has started to thicken adds the yogurt, stir and continue to cook until the mixture is almost dry, about 15-20 minutes.
 The carrot halwa is ready when the mixture becomes soft, sticky and no liquid should be seen.

 - When the mixture has almost dried, remove from the stove and let it cool at room temperature.

 - The day before you want to make the dessert place the coconut milk cans in the fridge overnight, these is a crucial step as the coconut cream has to harden and separate from the coconut water.